victorshp/coding-exercises/README.md

 # Coding Exercises

-This repo contains coding exercises I find that are good to maintain, either because I learned valuable things or it was challenging.
+This repo contains coding exercises I find that are good to maintain, either because I learned valuable things or presented some challenge.

 ## Sources